-You must set up the appropriate client connection and server connection definitions to support this option, and ensure that definitions are in place to support communications between the queue manager to which the client has connected and the queue manager that hosts the broker that provides the required service.
+You must set up the appropriate client connection and server connection definitions to support this option, and ensure that definitions are in place to support communications between the queue manager to which the client has connected, and the queue manager that hosts the broker that provides the required service.

-An application can only get messages from queues owned by the queue manager to which it is connected (this is true for all WebSphere MQ applications).
-Therefore, if an application expects to receive messages from a queue populated by a service within a particular broker and owned by that broker's queue manager, it must connect to that broker's queue manager (using a local or WebSphere MQ client connection).
+An application can get messages only from queues that are owned by the queue manager to which it is connected (this restriction is true for all WebSphere MQ applications).
+Therefore, if an application expects to receive messages from a queue populated by a service within a particular broker and owned by that broker queue manager, it must connect to that broker queue manager (by using a local or WebSphere MQ client connection).

-An application that puts messages, however, can be connected to any queue manager in the network, as long as the queue manager can resolve the target destination in some way.
-In all cases, the queue manager to which the client application is connected must know the location of the queue or queues to which the application puts messages (for example using remote queue definitions).
+An application that puts messages, however, can be connected to any queue manager in the WebSphere MQ network, if the queue manager can resolve the target destination in some way.
+In all cases, the queue manager to which the client application is connected must know the location of the queue or queues to which the application puts messages (for example, by using remote queue definitions).

-When you define a WebSphere MQ queue as a node for a message flow, you must not give it a name that starts with SYSTEM_BROKER.
+When you define a WebSphere MQ queue for a node in a message flow, you must not give it a name that starts with SYSTEM_BROKER.
 Names that include these characters are reserved for queues that are defined for internal use by WebSphere Message Broker components.
 If your application is a subscriber that receives messages published by other applications, it can specify a temporary dynamic queue as its subscriber queue.
 If it does so, the broker automatically deregisters the subscription when the queue is deleted.

-For more details about applications, putting and getting messages, and the use of WebSphere MQ clients, see the Clients and Application Programming Guide sections of the WebSphere MQ Version 6 information center online.
+For more details about applications, putting and getting messages, and the use of WebSphere MQ clients, see the Clients and Application Programming Guide sections of the WebSphere MQ Version 7 Information Center online or WebSphere MQ Version 6 Information Center online.